"we would fly together to Philadelphia" [VALL]

-On a personal note, I had occasion to visit Philadelphia and attend a dinner of the Sons of the Copper Beeches, a 60 year-old scion society that is thriving under the able leadership of Headmastiff Gideon Hill, BSI.
+On a personal note, we had occasion to visit Philadelphia and attend a dinner of the Sons of the Copper Beeches, a 60 year-old scion society that is thriving under the able leadership of Headmastiff Gideon Hill, BSI.

 Among those in attendance was Michael Whelan, the "Wiggins" (the titular head) of the Baker Street Irregulars.
 Mike made some great remarks about Sherlockians and the Great Game that are worth paraphrasing here.
 Among them:

 A general truth: at times, we take the Game seriously, but as a rule, Sherlockians generally enjoy themselves.
-One thing all scion societies have in common, whether they are six decades or six months old, is the desire for fellowship - that quiet confidence and satisfaction that we engage in a common interest.I can highly recommend Philadelphia and its Sherlockians.
+One thing all scion societies have in common, whether they are six decades or six months old, is the desire for fellowship - that quiet confidence and satisfaction that we engage in a common interest.We can highly recommend Philadelphia and its Sherlockians.
 The next time you're in town, consider getting in touch with Gideon Hill.
 You won't regret it.

 An observation: that with over 400 Sherlockian/Holmesian societies worldwide, over 300 of them are in the United States.
 Why is it that more than 70% of the world's Sherlockian groups are in our backyard?